Resolving Extreme Jet Substructure: Introduction

-Many theoretically-motivated jet substructure techniques have been proposed and studied to identify jets with multiple hard sub-jets by summarizing the information of the low-level jet constituents into a compact set of high-level observables~\cite{Komiske:2016rsd, Komiske:2017aww,Larkoski:2013eya}.
-However, recent strides in deep learning have demonstrated the ability to extract information directly from low-level detector data, making them powerful probes of the information content of the jets~\cite{Baldi:2014kfa,Almeida:2015jua,deOliveira:2015xxd,Baldi:2016fql,Larkoski:2017jix,Kasieczka:2017nvn}.
-Application of these deep neural networks to jets has revealed that there is often additional information available in the constituents that is not captured by such high-level observables.
-Specifically, studies with two hard sub-jets~\cite{Baldi:2016fql,Faucett:2020vbu} have found a small but stubborn gap when comparing the performance of deep neural networks on low-level jet constituents to networks on high-level observables, indicating that the observables fail to capture all of the information used by the constituent-based networks.
+Specifically, studies with two hard sub-jets~\cite{Baldi:2016fql,Faucett:2020vbu} have found a small but stubborn gap when comparing the performance of DNNs on low-level jet constituents to networks on high-level observables, indicating that the observables fail to capture all of the information used by the constituent-based networks.
 In studies of jets with three hard sub-jets, several studies have analyzed the performance gap between low- and high-level jet information in the context of top-quark tagging.
-While some have found a negligible gap between high-level observables and pixelated jet image representations \cite{Moore:2018lsr}, modern deep learning architectures operating on unpixelated low-level constituent inputs continue to outperform high-level networks~\cite{Kasieczka:2019dbj, Qu:2019gqs, Mikuni:2021pou}.
+While some have found a negligible gap between high-level observables and pixelated jet image representations \cite{Moore:2018lsr}, modern deep learning architectures operating on unpixelated low-level constituent inputs continue to outperform high-level networks~\cite{Kasieczka:2019dbj, Qu:2019gqs, Mikuni:2021pou,CMS:2021mjl}.
 For jets with four hard subjets, taggers have been developed which use high-level observables~\cite{Aguilar-Saavedra:2020uhm,Aguilar-Saavedra:2017rzt,Chen:2020ywp}, but without a comparison to the performance of networks using low-level jet information.

 In this paper, we extend jet tagging studies to jets with up to eight hard sub-jets, to probe the question of whether the existing high-level observables are sufficient to analyze such extreme jets, or whether modern deep learning architectures can identify additional, untapped information.
-In each case, we compare the performance of networks which use compact high-level observables to those that take voluminous low-level calorimeter data.
-We then use the networks trained on low-level data as a probe, and attempt to map their strategies into a set of high-level observables that contain the full range of discriminating information.
+In each case, we compare the performance of networks which use compact high-level observables to those that take voluminous low-level calorimeter data.\footnote{A similar strategy may be applied to tracking information, which is left for future studies.} We then use the networks trained on low-level data as a probe, and attempt to map their strategies into a set of high-level observables that contain the full range of discriminating information.